project-fifo/docs/sniffle/permissions.rst

 D-Trace
 #######

 D-Trace Permissions start with ``dtraces->`` followed by the UUID of the dtrace.
-In addition to user specific permissions the following ``cloud`` global permission exist.
+In addition to user specific permissions the following ``cloud`` global permissions exist.

 ``cloud->dtraces->list``
     Allows to list dtraces, the ``get`` permission on each dtrace determines which users are seen during the list.